kuerbis/Term-Choose-p6/README.md

 ### include-highlighted

-0 - `choose-multi` returns the items marked with the `SpaceBar`. (default)
+0 - `choose-multi` returns the items marked with the SpaceBar. (default)

-1 - `choose-multi` returns the items marked with the `SpaceBar` plus the highlighted item.
+1 - `choose-multi` returns the items marked with the SpaceBar plus the highlighted item.

-2 - `choose-multi` returns the items marked with the `SpaceBar`.
-If no items are marked with the `SpaceBar`, the highlighted item is returned.
+2 - `choose-multi` returns the items marked with the SpaceBar.
+If no items are marked with the SpaceBar, the highlighted item is returned.

 ### mark